Boruto: Naruto the Movie

 The film was first teased in the post-credits scene of the previous film, The Last: Naruto the Movie (2014).
 Kishimoto took a large role in the making of The Last, handling the script and character designs.
 However, Kishimoto took an even larger role in the making of this film, handling the script, characters designs and screenplay.
 This brought him difficulties, because of which he required help from other staff members, such as the writer Ukyō Kodachi and director Yamashita.
 They created new scenes that left a deep impression on Kishimoto.

 Released in August 2015, the film became the franchise's highest-grossing film, and its home media versions had good sales to the point of becoming Japan's best-selling releases in 2016.
-Critical reception of the movie has been mostly positive, with writers praising the animation, well-animated fight choreography as well as Boruto's growth, but it was criticized for its unmemorable antagonists along with Boruto's relationship with his father not being explored deeply.
-Ukyo Kodachi and artist Mikio Ikemoto adapted the film as the first story arc of Boruto: Naruto Next Generations (2016), a manga sequel of Naruto, with both it and its anime adaption (in which it is the seventh story arc) altering some details with added content.
+Critical reception of the movie has been mostly positive, with writers praising the animation, well-animated fight choreography as well as Boruto's growth, but it was criticized for its unmemorable antagonists along with Boruto's relationship with his father not being explored deeply, although the growing relationship in the climax was a subject of praise.
+Ukyo Kodachi and artist Mikio Ikemoto adapted the film as the first story arc of Boruto (2016), a manga sequel of Naruto manga series, with both it and its anime adaptation (in which it is the seventh story arc) altering some details with added content.